syncfusion-content/winui-docs/winui/AvatarView/content-types.md

 The `AvatarView` control allows you to display the view in five different ways:

-* `Default` - Displays the default avatar character when initializing without any other source such as image, initials or group.
+* `Default` - Displays the `Avatar1` character image when initializing without any other source such as image, initials or group.

 * `Initials` - Displays the initials in the view.

-* `AvatarCharacter` - Displays the avatar character image in the view.
+* `AvatarCharacter` - Displays the pre-defined avatar character image in the view.

 * `CustomImage` - Displays a custom image in the view.